Holo-Host/hc-multiplexer/README.md

 3. Edit the `INSTANCES` and `APP_WS_URL` items of the `.env` file to match your domain name and ports.

 On a local network this should work without installing any SSL certs.

+## Live Setup

+1. make sure the following binarys are available on the system:
+   - holochain
+   - lair
+   - nginx
+2. put the app's `.happ` file and ui someplace on the system.
+3. configure nignx with [this config file](00-reverse-proxy.conf) in `/etc/nginx/conf.d` editing the domain name to match what you have set up.
+4. Create a `.env` file as above but pointing to the live resources
+5. ensure that holochain's config accepts app port websocket requests that match your UI (3030 for emergence) and that the nginx reverse proxy support is proxying from that port.
+6. ensure that your server spins up the node server `npm run start`